AydenKYJ/dataeng_test/Section_1/README.md

 Step 3: Read dataset and apply functions to combine, process, and pricecheck

+(Perpended 0s can be ignored when pd.to_numeric is applied to the column for price)

 Step 4: Exported and printed sample output for checks and did additional cleaning if when necessary (Repeat as required)

 Step 4: Open terminal to schedule cron job